16 Basic Japanese Greetings to Know: Ohayou, Konnichiwa, Konbanwa and Oyasumi

 Ohayo (おはよう) means “good morning” in Japanese.

-What is the difference between konbanwa and oyasumi?
+What is the difference between Konbanwa and Oyasumi?

-Konbanwa is used to greet someone anytime in the evening, but oyasumi is strictly used for when you want to go to bed and sleep.
+Konbanwa is used to greet someone anytime in the evening, but oyasumi is strictly used when you want to go to bed and sleep.